The 2023 Hawai'i Behavioral Health and Wellness Convention, October 19 & 20, 2023

 Hawaii CARES 988 hotline

 A majority of states are already poised to prohibit abortion outright, overturning what has been a firmly established law for almost 50 years.
 This will increase burdens on vulnerable populations.
 Communities of color, people who earn a low income, people who are LGBTQ+, and people living in rural communities who have already been harmed by the state-led efforts to restrict insurance coverage of reproductive care or criminalize the provision of abortion services will be the most severely impacted.
 Furthermore, the overturning of Roe v.
 Wade sets a dangerous precedent for the erasure of an individual’s right to bodily autonomy as well as the right to exercise freedom of choice in accessing health care services.
 Such a dramatic change in course in legal precedent will further divide our nation and embolden efforts to erode essential personal protections of civil liberties and human rights.
 While a final opinion by the Court has not officially been released, NASW remains resolute in its commitment to protect reproductive rights and freedoms as outlined in our 2021 Blueprint of Federal Social Policy Priorities.
 NASW affirms all individuals have a right to bodily autonomy, that abortion is health care, and that all individuals have the right to freedom of choice in accessing essential health care services most especially their reproductive health.
-Missed the conference?
-Purchase access to the conference recording to watch for CEUs
+We were featured on Hawai'i Public Radio's "The Conversation" on March 9, in honor of Social Work Month and to talk about challenges facing the profession.
+Listen via the link below!

 Support the NASW Hawai'i Scholarship Fund